-Prospective students applying to the Master of Arts (MA), Master of Theology (ThM) and the Doctor of Theology (ThD) programs must apply to and be accepted by one of the four TST departments.
-The TST Departments are: the Biblical department, the Historical department, the Pastoral department and the Theological department.
+Prospective Toronto School of Theology (TST) students applying to the Master of Arts (MA) and Master of Theology (ThM) programs must apply to and be accepted by one of the four TST departments.
+The TST Departments are the: Biblical department, Historical department, Pastoral department and Theological department.
 Each department administers fields of study with corresponding areas of concentration.

 History of Christianity.
 This field of study is administered by the Historical department.
 "History of Christianity" is understood in the broadest sense to include the variety of Christian traditions over the ages and throughout the world as expressed in Church, thought, and society.
-The department primarily accepts students who wish to prepare theses in some aspect of the following areas in the history of Christianity: Early; Western Medieval; Byzantine; 16th, 19th and 20th century European (including British); United States; Canadian.
+The department primarily accepts students who wish to prepare theses in some aspect of the following areas in the history of Christianity: Early, Western Medieval, Byzantine, 16th, 19th and 20th century European (including British), United States and Canadian.

 Theology.
 The following four areas of concentration are administered by the Theological department within the field of theology.